andrewdhawan/tabula-rasa-website/index.md

 ---
 ---

-# Tabula Rasa Lab
+# Welcome to the Tabula Rasa Lab!

-**Welcome to the Tabula Rasa Lab, where we are unraveling brain tumors and neurogenetic diseases using computational genomics.**
+## We study brain tumors and neurogenetic diseases using data science, computational genomics, and experimental biology.

-**We aim to translate discoveries and biomarkers to improve patient care.**
+## Translating discoveries and biomarkers to improve patient care.

 **Cleveland Clinic Lerner Research Institute**